genomic-surveillance/krakenflu/README.md

 To run the tool, a CLI is provided by the ```cmd.py``` module.
 When installing the tool with pip, an executable command ```kraken_flu``` is installed locally.
 See [Run the kraken-flu tool](#run-the-kraken-flu-tool) for details on how to use it.

 #### Influenza genome completeness filter
-The final files are created by ```KrakenDbBuilder::create_db_ready_dir``` which has an option to run a filter for complete influenza genomes as an option.
+The final files are created by ```KrakenDbBuilder::create_db_ready_dir``` which has an option to run a filter for complete influenza genomes.
 If this filter is used, only those isolates will be kept, that have a full length copy of each of the 8 influenza genome segments.
 A list of isolate names can be provided, which are exempt from this filter.
 This is needed to keep, for example, the avian influenza reference Goose Guandong H5N1, which is incomplete.

 ### Note on RAM usage
 For the sake of code simplicity and speed of execution, the input taxonomy and sequence files are read into RAM, which significantly simplifies the cross-referencing of the data between taxonomy and sequence library.
 The files involved are large and a run of this tool is memory hungry but this is not a limiting factor in the environment this was developed for.
 If this becomes limiting after all, an alternative design would be to build an sqlite database instead of an in-memory datastructure.